 c) send you general (non-marketing) communications, e.g. dealing with enquiries or complaints;

-d) send you email notifications which you have specifically requested; and
+d) send you email notifications that you have specifically requested; and

 e) send you marketing communications, e.g. messages relating to St. George’s Holiday, such as relevant events, news about bank holidays or reminders to book the day off work.